antleaf/rioxx/webroot/content/profiles/v3-0-final/rioxxterms_grant.md

 * an [ISNI](https://isni.org) identifier
 * a DOI (in its HTTPS URI form) made available by [FundRef](https://www.crossref.org/fundref/)
 * a ROR identifier (in its HTTPS URI form) made available by the [Research Organization Registry](https://ror.org/)
+* a GRID idenitifier (in its HTTPS URI form) made available by the [Global Research Identifier Database](https://www.grid.ac/)

 ## project_id
 A globally unique identifier that identifies a project which is a direct outcome of the relevant grant ID.
-This attribute is **OPTIONAL** but **MUST** use an HTTP(S) URI if included.
+This attribute is **OPTIONAL** but **MUST** use an HTTP(S) URI if included, such as a local identifier rendered as a persistent identifier or a [RAiD handle](https://www.raid.org.au).
+It is anticipated that this attribute will reflect the contents of `rioxxterms:project` if used.

 ## Examples